high oxalate foods list

 Avocado Oxalate

 Avocado is a great way to get in heart healthy fats and soluble fiber.
 Try avocado at breakfast with avocado toast or as a topping for eggs.
-Or, add a few slices to a sandwich or salad.
+You can also add a few slices to a sandwich or try this easy to make avocado egg salad!

 Arugula Oxalate